GridOPTICS/GridPACK/docs/markdown/required/GLOBAL_ARRAYS.md

 `TRUE` when using the progress ranks build of GA.

 Global Arrays is a relatively straightforward build if MPI is available on your system.
-To configure GA with a with the basic two-sided runtime (suitable for workstations with a limited number of cores) use the configuration line
+To configure GA with the basic two-sided runtime (suitable for workstations with a limited number of cores) use the configuration line

 ```